 Skoki Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Skoki Dog Food brand includes just one kibble which claims to meet AAFCO nutrient profiles for all life stages.
+The Skoki product line includes one dry dog food, claimed to meet AAFCO nutrient profiles for all life stages.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Chicken meal, pearled barley, oatmeal, rice, chicken fat (preserved with mixed tocopherols), fish meal, potassium chloride, methionine, choline chloride, calcium propionate, minerals (zinc proteinate, iron proteinate, manganese proteinate, copper proteinate, iodine, cobalt, selenium), vitamins (vitamin E, vitamin C, riboflavin, niacin, d-pantothenic acid, riboflavin, pyridoxine hydrochloride, biotin, vitamin B12 supplement, vitamin D3 supplement, folic acid), rosemary extract

 Fiber (estimated dry matter content) = 4.4%